*Updated October 22, 2021

 Organizational Tip 2: Limit ad groups to a handful of related keywords

 Commonly accepted best practices still apply for SaaS companies, and include limiting your ad groups to no more than a handful of related keywords and pairing that with specific ad copy that correlates to your landing pages.

 Organizational Tip 3: Separate highest performing keywords into separate ad groups

-Putting your top keywords into their own individual ad groups allows you to get hyper focused with your ad copy and final URLs, which is going to positively impact your quality scores.
-It will also give you a wealth of granular, actionable data to optimize with going forward.
+Putting your top keywords into their own ad groups allows you to get hyper-focused with your ad copy and final URLs, which is going to positively impact your quality scores.
+It will also give you a wealth of granular, actionable data to optimize going forward.

 Organizational Tip 4: Track conversions with help from Salesforce or another CRM

 Even after your campaigns, ad groups, keywords, and ad copy are all in order there is still a final, perhaps most important, step to be taken.
 You need to track as much conversion data as you possibly can.
 SaaS companies tend to have a longer sales cycle and rely on services like Salesforce to track their potential customers for months at a time.

 If your SaaS company is using a service like Salesforce to track its customer life cycle, that can be a treasure trove of data just waiting to be used in AdWords.
 It might require additional steps to get that data delivered into the AdWords platform, but any difficulties encountered along the way will be well worth the results in the end.

 If you’re trying to produce conversions that have a high monetary value but take months to develop, you might struggle to prove the value of your campaign while your visitors travel along that customer journey.
 Tying everything together with Salesforce will help you know which campaigns and keywords are helping move that needle, and help you optimize along the way.

 With conversion data pouring in from every source available and a sound campaign structure, we’re now ready to talk some strategy.